"The more we selflessly serve others, the more we will love: The more we love, the closer we come to the Lord."

 Students having a desire to learn

-Siddharth and his family were forced to go to their village by the Covid-19 Pandemic for almost two years, but he never gave up learning.
 Siddharth is a very diligent and earnest student of Gyan Arambh in class 8.
 With tons of potential, he also has the right attitude towards learning.
 He successfully adapted to online learning modalities and was very regular in sending his work to his teachers from his village.
 He also kept himself ahead by using the YouTube content related to chapters.
-All of us wish him success and good luck for a wonderful future |

 COMMUNITY SUPPORT